chadtripod/documentation/Armory-Spinnaker-Quickstart-3.md

 # Armory Spinnaker AWS Quickstart - Step 3
-# (Deploy an EC2 instance as well as containers to Amazon EKS)
+# Deploy to EC2 and EKS

 ### Login to your Minnaker instance GUI.
 You can access it by getting the Public IP address from your AWS Console.